- Download our Delhi Schools Guide

-Private schools in New Delhi
+Private schools in Delhi

-International schools in New Delhi
+International schools in Delhi

 The range in tuition for international schools in Delhi varies widely, so it is best to visit the individual school websites for this information.
 Fees can be high, so expat parents lured abroad by an attractive employment package should try and negotiate an education allowance in their contract.